Lloyds Bank Current Accounts Guide

 Internet users can access Money Manager, a free service that helps customers keep track of their expenditure by breaking down what they spend into categories such as entertainment, food and travel.

-The rates vary according to the size of the balance.
-You can earn 1.50% Annual Equivalent Rate (AER) before tax on a balance of between £1 and £1,999.99, 2.00% AER before tax on a balance of between £2,000 and £3,999.99 and 4.00% AER before tax on balances between £4,000 and £5,000.
+The account pays interest according to the size of the balance.
+You can earn 1.00% Annual Equivalent Rate (AER) before tax on a balance of between £1 and £1,999.99, 2.00% AER before tax on a balance of between £2,000 and £3,999.99 and 4.00% AER before tax on balances between £4,000 and £5,000.
 To earn interest you must pay at least two different Direct Debits from your account each calendar month.

 Lloyds Bank also offers a range of Added Value accounts as an upgrade option for Classic Account holders, which carry a monthly fee and offer a range of benefits.

 The Silver account costs £9.95 a month and includes European travel insurance for the account holder and his or her partner, AA breakdown cover and mobile phone insurance.

 costs £17 a month and includes worldwide travel insurance for the account holder and his or her partner, AA breakdown cover including Relay and Home Start, mobile phone insurance and Sentinel® card protection.